-So how does translate to being a Project Manager and a Mother?
-Can we simultaneously check both boxes as we strive to balance our ‘mother hat’ at home and the workplace to ensure as smooth a flow of things as possible?
-I firmly believe that we are more than able to.
+So how does translate to being a project manager while being a mother?
+Can we simultaneously check both boxes as we strive to balance our “mother hat” at home and the workplace to ensure as smooth a flow of things as possible?
+I firmly believe that we are more than capable.

-We see both the small and big picture
+Project managers, like mothers, see the small and big picture

 Timing is everything when it comes to kids.
 Be it school, meals, homework and the like, we need to be on top of things.
 And we all know, children aren’t exactly the best in doing what’s needed of them.

 As a mother, we have to look at every detail, thinking on our toes what can, should, or must happen next.
-Keeping track of everyone’s schedule and ensuring no one falls behind becomes second nature, and this translate into being a bonus as a project manager.
-Managing workflow, reminding people of deadlines and sometimes even taking on financial matters, we embrace our ‘mother persona’ by keeping the necessary tabs.
+Keeping track of everyone’s schedule and ensuring no one falls behind becomes 2nd nature, and this translate into being a bonus as a project manager.
+Managing workflow, reminding people of deadlines and sometimes even taking on financial matters, we embrace our mother persona by keeping the necessary tabs.

-Taking this into the workplace, we use our keen sense of storytelling to visualize the necessary details required for a project, contextualizing it, aid in building the content to ultimately deliver the final product.
+Taking this into the workplace, we use our keen sense of storytelling to visualise the necessary details required for a project, contextualising it, aid in building the content to ultimately deliver the final product.
 We’ve taken what come naturally at home to effectively manage situations, come what may.

 We need to know what’s out there.
 The best schools, the latest games, the in-thing for the generation.
 You can almost safely say that all mothers are constantly consuming content.
 This is to ensure that we give our kids the best, and to do so, we’re literally living the consumer journey.
 And that helps us in our line of work as we are familiar with what’s out there.